robertwenquan/nyu-course-assignment/big-data-analytics/cache-camelot-final/README.md

 ### Data Visualization

 With the path info retrived from the cache, we can manually check the coordinates on the game canvass and figure out how to move the game pieces on each side, which is not very straighforward.
 We go one step further to visualize the game piece movement in a GIF animation.

-Here is one example of the game move with the following path:
+Here is one example of the game move with the starting game canvass of "424344455354X727475767782"

 * Path movements
  * [4, 3] -> [6, 3]